-WWF recommends the SC endorse measures proposed during 2013 to ensure that sharks stocks are not adversely impacted in the region, while also ensuring that some key shark species are not being substantially depleted.
-Therefore, we encourage the SC to recommend precautionary measures to reduce fishing mortality consistent with recommendations made previously at SC9 and drawn from the discussion regarding a proposed integrated shark CMM.
-By way of reference, we again endorse the recommendations contained in sections 4.1 and 4.2 of the paper presented by Dr. Shelley Clarke to the WCPFC in 2013 in addition to measures recommended below.
+Although WWF supports the minor action taken by the WCPFC in CMM 2014-05 Conservation and Management Measure for Sharks, WWF continues to support recommendations made previously by the SC and drawn from the discussion regarding a proposed comprehensive and integrated shark CMM.
+By way of reference, we again endorse the recommendations contained in sections 4.1 and 4.2 of the paper previously presented by Dr. Shelley Clarke in addition to measures recommended below.